FlopsKa/blog/_posts/2014-04-02-speedup-vagrant-execution-by-using-a-ramdisk.md

 _All tests were run with a new Vagrantfile and a 'raring64' box._

-Startup time without ramdisk:
+Start up time without ramdisk:

     time vagrant up
     ...
     vagrant up  2,63s user 1,99s system 12% cpu 35,825 total

-Startup time with ramdisk:
+Start up time with ramdisk:

     time vagrant up
     ...